 Businesses that rely on manual invoice management often think that paper is the least expensive way to manage the accounts payable cycle because they avoid the high cost of technology.

-Most businesses spend between one to eight hours per week handling manual invoice management issues.
-Initially, implementing e-invoicing software may seem costly and requiring too much ramp up time, but top-performing businesses recognize the upside.
+Many businesses can spend several hours per week handling manual invoice management issues.
+Initially, implementing e-invoicing software may seem costly and require too much ramp up time, but top-performing businesses recognize the upside.
 Organizations should calculate the cost of an invoice to determine ROI and efficiency.
 Businesses that depend on paper often incur more late fees and short cash flow cycles instead of the rewards of early payment discounts.

 The Success and Savings of eInvoicing